Happy Write It Wednesday!

 After I was finished lettering out my quote, I put my card together.
 Since I don’t pencil out my stuff first I just wing it.
 Sometimes the first time is awesome, other times not so much.
 I have learn, however when it comes to card-making with the pre-scored cards I have, it’s easier to make the inside of the cards on whatever type of paper I am using.
 For this particular one I just used my Canson Marker paper.

 So, to piece it together all I had to do was trim down the Canson paper to fit the inside just right.
 Once finished with the size, I used my adhesive to tape it down to the pre-scored cardstock.
 I also lettered out my first addressed envelope to go with the card since I am going to actually send it to her along with a few things for her kiddos.
 (Luckily I know she won’t read this, knock on wood).

 There you go.
 A Halloween Birthday card for all those Halloween Birthdays or around the time.
 Hope you enjoyed!
 Don’t forget to sign up for emails so you never miss a post!

-Have any questions about Write It Wednesday post?
+Have any questions about today’s card-making post?
 Please feel free to comment below and I’ll respond back as soon as possible!
 Thanks for visiting!
 Hope to see you again!